MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 #### Execution slots

-Executions slots are bins of CPU and Memory that are used to execute M-engine evaluations.
+Executions slots are bins of CPU and memory that are used to execute M engine evaluations.
 A premium capacity is split up in execution slots and allows you to run multiple evaluations in parallel.
 For example, you have a P4 capacity and a dataflow that consumes 84 slots.
 You refresh your dataflow and the first 64 slots will be allocated for the refresh.
-The 20 left over evaluations for this dataflow will be parked into a queue.
-Once one of the evaluations is finished it will start with the next evaluation from the queue.
-If you start another dataflow in your workspace on the same premium capacity, while the other is still running, it will get parked in the same queue of the premium capacity and needs to wait on the other dataflows in the workspace to start the refresh of your data.
+The 20 left over evaluations for this dataflow will be parked in a queue.
+Once one of the evaluations is finished, it will start with the next evaluation from the queue.
+If you start another dataflow in your workspace on the same premium capacity while the other is still running, it will get parked in the same queue of the premium capacity and needs to wait on the other dataflows in the workspace to start the refresh of your data.

-You can use the pointer below to estimate the execution slots consumption of your dataflow refresh:
+You can use the pointers below to estimate the execution slots consumption of your dataflow refresh:

-1. The number of queries executed in the refresh (don't forget the upstream linked entities)
+* The number of queries executed in the refresh (don't forget the upstream linked entities).
-1. The number of partitions in an incremental refresh query are considered as additional slots used.
+* The number of partitions in an incremental refresh query are considered as additional slots used.

 #### Strategy to lower execution slots consumption during refresh

-To lower or improve the efficiency of your consumption of execution slots you can leverage the following strategies:
+To lower or improve the efficiency of your consumption of execution slots, you can use the following strategies:

-1. Lower the number of queries in your dataflow by combining queries where possible and only "enable load" for queries that are used downstream.
+* Lower the number of queries in your dataflow by combining queries where possible and only "enable load" for queries that are used downstream.
-1. Evaluate if you really need the upstream linked entities to refresh automatically.
+* Evaluate if you really need the upstream linked entities to refresh automatically.
-1. Strategically schedule your dataflow refreshes based on the consumption of execution slots.
+* Strategically schedule your dataflow refreshes based on the consumption of execution slots.

 ### Using your organization's Azure Data Lake Storage account for dataflow storage